 During freezing hydrogen bonds are formed between water molecules resulting in a crystal structure.

-melting, freezing, phase transition, ice, water, melting point, freezing point, state of matter, solid, liquid, fluid, heat transfer, heat reduction, temperature, temperature change, exothermic, endothermic, physical property, crystallization, physics, chemistry
+melting, freezing, phase transition, ice, water, melting point, freezing point, state of matter, solid, liquid, fluid, heat transfer, heat reduction, temperature, temperature change, exothermic, endothermic, physical property, crystallisation, physics, chemistry

 Depending on temperature and pressure, frozen water can have various crystal structures.